Blog

 git grep

-This is a short note to self about how to use git grep instead of grep to find all occurrences of a certain text in all files within a root folder.
+This is a short note to my future self on how to use git grep instead of grep to find all occurrences of a certain text in all files within a git repository folder.

 Swift enum and struct are two powerful tools.
-In this post, I’ll discuss how you typically use them and how to use structs like enums when you need more flexibility.
+In this post, I’ll discuss how you typically use them, and how you can use structs like enums when you need more flexibility.

 iPad Pro production setup

-In this post, I’ll write about my process to find a more productive and flexible setup for my various sites, projects, blog etc. I’ll descibe how I moved away from my old hosting provider and Wordpress and found a setup that lets me create content on my iPad Pro.
+In this post, I’ll write about findung a more flexible setup for my various sites, projects, blog etc. I’ll descibe how I moved away from my old hosting provider and Wordpress and found a setup that lets me create content on my iPad Pro.

 Alamofire + AlamofireObjectMapper

-This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017, on how to use Alamofire to communcate with an api, AlamofireObjectMapper to map responses, the Alamofire RequestRetrier to automatically retry failing requests and the RequestAdapter to adapt all requests.
-I also demonstrated how to use Realm to seamlessly add offline support, using the decorator pattern.
+This is an updated version of a talk I gave at CocoaHeads Sthlm in 2017, on how to use Alamofire to talk with an api, AlamofireObjectMapper to map responses, the Alamofire RequestRetrier to retry failing requests and the RequestAdapter to adapt all requests.

 Automate setting up macOS

-In this post, I’ll describe how to automate setting up a new Mac with a terminal script that will install system software and applications, configure the computer etc. This lets you setup a new Mac in minutes.
+In this post, I’ll describe how to automate setting up a new Mac with a terminal script that will install system software and applications, configure the computer etc. in mere minutes.

 Codable magic

-I have finally started replacing all NSCoding objects in my code with the new Codable protocol.
+I have finally started replacing NSCoding types in my code with the new Codable protocol.
 This article covers things that I’ve learned along the way.

 Ditching RxSwift

-After hearing so many good things about RxSwift, I decided to use it in an app of mine.
-However, after struggling with it for months, I still haven’t found a nice setup and have now decided to ditch it.
+After hearing many good things about RxSwift, I decided to use it in an app.
+However, after struggling with it for months, I haven’t found a nice setup and have now decided to ditch it.

 Using iPad Pro with Working Copy